apache/nuttx/configs/sim/README.txt

     -# CONFIG_SCHED_INSTRUMENTATION is not set
     +CONFIG_SCHED_INSTRUMENTATION=y

+  The SMP configuration will run with:

+    CONFIG_SMP_NCPUS=1

+  In this case there is, of course, no muli-CPU processing, but this does verify the correctness of some the basic SMP logic.

   The NSH configuration can also be forced to run SMP, but suffers from the same quirky behavior.
 I can be made reliable if you modify arch/sim/src/up_idle.c so that the IDLE loop only runs for CPU0.